 1) The Queensborough Bridge area.
-Over 30,000 more cars and trucks per day exit the Bridge than in 1998.
-They often travel at high speeds, creating a danger for pedestrians and other vehicles.
+Over 179,125 cars and trucks exit the Bridge daily.^v They often travel at high speeds, creating a danger for pedestrians and other vehicles.
 Congestion, gridlock, and air pollution are all ongoing problems.
 Unnecessary horn honking creates intolerable noise for nearby residents.
 Community Board 8 continues to work with our elected officials, the Police and the DOT Commissioner regarding these concerns.
-We strongly urge the Mayor and the Police Commissioner to fund and permanently assign traffic enforcement agents to the area as well as the district's cross-town streets: 72nd, 79th, 86th and 96th (FY10 #19, 308200405E).
+We strongly urge the Mayor and the Police Commissioner to fund and permanently assign traffic enforcement agents to the area as well as the district's cross-town streets: 72nd, 79th, 86th and 96th.